Using a Python virtual environment in Motor-CAD#

 ../_images/python_venv_summary.png

-Proceed to change the path for the Python EXE in Defaults -> Default File Locations.
+Proceed to change the path for the Python exe in Defaults -> Default File Locations.
 This should point to the pythonw.exe file in the Scripts folder of the virtual environment:

 ../_images/change_python_location.png